JieZheng/JalenLib/README.md

 ###DataBinder
  - DataBinder

  > Bind any Object Data with a view.
 Support customized resolver.
+So far, only support TextView and ImageView for Drawable.

+ > Will support CheckBox, RadioButton, Switch, etc.

  > Will support view id customization by annotation in the near future.